ArinkB/Monarchs/README.md

     - You can change the settings and colors of the visualization by clicking the paint roller
         - Visualization I used:
             - Filled map (preinstalled)
-            - <a href="https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104380901?tab=Overview" target="_blank"> Flowmap(Downloaded)</a>
+            - <a href="https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104380901?tab=Overview"> Flowmap(Downloaded)</a>

-    - <a href = "https://www.youtube.com/watch?v=xR8tplcUb1w" target="_blank"> Pragmatic Works</a> has a great video on how to use the Flow Map visual
+    - <a href = "https://www.youtube.com/watch?v=xR8tplcUb1w"> Pragmatic Works</a> has a great video on how to use the Flow Map visual
-    - I learned the basics of Power BI from Rebecca Hollenbach of Kentuckiana Works on Open Data Day 2020, click <a href="https://docs.google.com/presentation/d/1TQMmUkbfbpTw6SdoJ_QMTTGmMAsZBEkjmQDPqx3K3J0/edit?usp=sharing" target="_blank">here</a> to access her slides from her presentation.
+    - I learned the basics of Power BI from Rebecca Hollenbach of Kentuckiana Works on Open Data Day 2020, click <a href="https://docs.google.com/presentation/d/1TQMmUkbfbpTw6SdoJ_QMTTGmMAsZBEkjmQDPqx3K3J0/edit?usp=sharing">here</a> to access her slides from her presentation.